python-boltons/cc-python/README.md

 GitHub.
 These next few steps setup our new repository and allow it to talk to the outside world.
 Namely, we need to:

-* Add a description and tags (at least the `python` tag) to the github repository by clicking the little gear next to the "About" header (uncheck all boxes in the "Include in the home page" section).
+* Add a description and tags (at least the `python` and `cc-python` tags) to the github repository by clicking the little gear next to the "About" header (uncheck all boxes in the "Include in the home page" section).
 * Add the `PYPI_API_TOKEN` secret to our new repository so CI is able to publish to PyPI.
 We can accomplish this by going to the following link (remember to replace `org` and `foobar` with the actual organization and